 - Loss of consciousness lasting a few minutes to hours.

 If you or a loved one suffers a number of these symptoms, it could be a sign of a more severe TBI.
 Seek medical help immediately if you suspect you or someone you care about may be suffering from a severe TBI.

 Contact Us for free Consultation Our Alexandria, LA Personal Injury Lawyers At Chris J. Roy, Jr. APLC.

 Chris J. Roy, Jr. APLC has been serving the people of Louisiana from its Alexandria office since 1989.
 We handle a variety of cases and look forward to addressing your legal needs.
-For three decades, our firm has been defending and filing claims for individuals hurt in accidents, and we have the knowledge, experience, and resources to help you.
+For three decades, our Alexandria, LA Personal Injury Law Firm has been defending and filing claims for individuals hurt in accidents, and we have the knowledge, experience, and resources to help you.
 If you have questions or would like to set up a consultation, call us today or contact us online.